 Drugs in general are plants or chemical substances that affect the body and mind of anyone who consumes them.
-It makes the body lethargic, paralyzes its energy, slows the brain and is addictive to the extent that if deprived from taking it, one becomes enraged and distressed, and may even resort to stealing and killing.
-Furthermore, it may lead to an absolute psychological disorder.
+They make the body lethargic, paralyzes its energy, slow the brain and are addictive to the extent that if deprived from taking it, one becomes enraged and distressed, and may even resort to stealing and killing.
+Furthermore, drugs may lead to an absolute psychological disorder.
 Generally, drugs are divided into three types: Natural drugs, chemical drugs and the mixture of natural and chemical.